 Finally, your ending was great.
 It left enough to the imagination to keep me coming back and told enough story to make me want to come back.

-5. Hi Julie!
+Hi Julie!
 Your introduction was put together really well.
 It was easy to follow and entertaining.
 The introduction was very interesting to read.
 I wanted to read more of your story.
 I also loved the design of your storybook and I liked the picture you used.
 It really helped complete the design.
 Vishnu seems like an all powerful character.
 It would be interesting to see him have a weakness.
 Might be a big plot twist.
 I do like that your story is similar to the original.
 That makes your intro much easier to follow and understand.
 However I thought there were too many quotations as well.
 Made the intro a bit choppy instead of fluid.
 I would also like to see your intro split into smaller and more concise paragraphs.
 Overall I think you did you did a great job with your intro and I look forward to reading your stories this semester.

-6. Julie, first things first your website for your storybook is beautifully organized!
+Julie, first things first your website for your storybook is beautifully organized!
 The colors are great and the flow between pages is very nice.
 Your introduction flowed well and the writing was clear.
 I liked your descriptions of the characters that will be present throughout your storybook.
 One thing I was unsure about was the three periods in your second paragraph, I know they were included for dramatic affect.
 Sometimes using three periods like that in a story is viewed as informal which is fine, I just did not know if you were aiming for a more formal writing style!
 Overall your introduction was great at setting the scene for your stories to come this semester.

+The introduction is enticing and grabbed my attention right from the beginning.
+I think you captured the frustration of the gods well, but if you wanted to expand their arguing you could.
+Since this is your introduction I do not think it is necessary to do so.
+It has the right amount of intrigue to make me want to read more.
+Good job!
 Is it possible to make the image of Rama larger to line up with the complete length of the introduction?
 It is placed at the bottom of the introduction, but might look better enlarged or centered if possible.
 I enjoy the flow of your site.
 I think the blueprint wallpaper is a stellar touch.
 I think the spacing is off on the very last paragraph when you begin with “As the council” and should be spaced down one line.
 Outside of those little things, I think the introduction is great and look forward to reading the rest of your storybook!

-8. Color balance with the background of your site is quite attractive, and your use of comedic timing adds character to the story, making your exposition very compelling, especially in regards to Vishnu's larger-than-life demeanor and the displeasure of Brahma among the gods.
+Color balance with the background of your site is quite attractive, and your use of comedic timing adds character to the story, making your exposition very compelling, especially in regards to Vishnu's larger-than-life demeanor and the displeasure of Brahma among the gods.

 Consider splitting up and/or rewriting some aspects of the first two paragraphs, and making a more distinct split between the last two.
 It will help with making the details of the plot more easily consumable.
 Also go over your parentheses, as the places they are used can also be rectified with semicolons or commas, so as not to draw attention to structure itself, unless that is part of your plan.